yktoo/yktoo.com/content/blog/0270/index.en.md

 Sölden is another little town down the Ötztal valley, looking very much like Längenfeld but with a vast skiing area.
 It's smaller than one in [Ischgl][post:239] (**33** vs. **45** ski lifts and **145 km** of pistes vs. **238 km** in Ischgl), but somewhat more intricate.
 ![](img:1.bp.blogspot.com/-0vfBccLPS84/Vri0pDrFXWI/AAAAAAAAlYE/1y_q4EPPPV0/s1600/soelden-ski-map.jpg:a "Ski map of Sölden (source: soelden.com).")

-So for example the top left area called [Tiefenbach Glacier](http://www.soelden.com/glacier-skiing) (//Tiefenbach Gletscher//) is only accessible via a chain of lifts and slopes starting at top right.
+So for example the top left area called [Tiefenbach Glacier](http://www.soelden.com/glacier-skiing) ({{< fl "Tiefenbach Gletscher" >}}) is only accessible via a chain of lifts and slopes starting at top right.

 The first lift brings you from the altitude of the valley, **1350 m**, to **2284 m** in about ten minutes of ~~ominous~~ silence.
 ![](img:4.bp.blogspot.com/-_6NrsPZYQMQ/Vrd2qmjPJxI/AAAAAAAAlVo/ZhjGxyBv_sE/s1600/20160124_103743.picasaweb.jpg:a "Sölden from the cable car.")

 This time I switched from skis to snowboard, just as I [planned][post:239], for the first time in my life.
 This resulted in a multitude of new sensations in various parts of my body, mostly arising from their contact with the hard piste.
 Despite the basic training I previously got indoors, I failed even to stand up on that stupid board on the slope.
-Then I stopped trying and went to find a //skischule//, which are plenty there.
+Then I stopped trying and went to find a {{< fl "skischule" >}}, which are plenty there.

 After four hours of tumbling downhill with a small group of Dutch I could finally slide on both *toe* and *heel edges*, as well as switch from one to the other.
 We practised on a short stretch of the piste, climbing it up all the time.
 Which proved to be pretty tiresome.
 ![](img:3.bp.blogspot.com/-dDJGbAkjwSY/Vrd2qpUu2NI/AAAAAAAAlVo/hXbfU-rohcQ/s1600/20160124_124825.picasaweb.jpg:a "Our share of the piste.")